List of The Mandalorian characters: Riot Mar

-Davan
+Lant Davan

-Davan is a soldier with the New Republic and the sole non-droid crew member of a New Republic prison transport ship in "Chapter 6: The Prisoner".
-Despite efforts by the Mandalorian to save him, Davan is murdered by a gang of mercenaries who board the ship to rescue the prisoner Qin.
+Lant Davan is a soldier with the New Republic and the sole non-droid crew member of a New Republic prison transport ship in "Chapter 6: The Prisoner".
+Despite efforts by the Mandalorian to save him, Lant Davan is murdered by a gang of mercenaries who board the ship to rescue the prisoner Qin.

-Davan is portrayed by Matt Lanter, who also provides the voice of Star Wars protagonist Anakin Skywalker in Star Wars: The Clone Wars, as well as other minor characters.
+Lant Davan is portrayed by Matt Lanter, who also provides the voice of Star Wars protagonist Anakin Skywalker in Star Wars: The Clone Wars, as well as other minor characters.
 Syfy Wire writer Bryan Young noted that Lanter's performance as Davan sounds nothing like his voice for Anakin, which Young said "speaks to his skill as an actor".

 Trapper Wolf, Jib Dodger and Sash Ketter

 Trapper Wolf, Jib Dodger and Sash Ketter are a trio of New Republic X-wing starfighter pilots, who investigate a homing beacon activated from a New Republic prison transport ship in "Chapter 6: The Prisoner".
 The pilots follow the beacon to a space station operated by mercenary Ranzar "Ran" Malk, which they attack.

-In "Chapter 10: The Passenger," Trapper Wolf accompanied Carson Teva in investigating the Razor Crest.
+In "Chapter 10: The Passenger", Trapper Wolf accompanied Carson Teva in investigating the Razor Crest.
+The three pilots later appear at the bar in Adelphi Squadron headquarters in "Chapter 21: The Pirate".

 Each of the three pilots are played by directors of first season episodes making cameo appearances: Jib is portrayed by Rick Famuyiwa, Sash is played by Deborah Chow, and Trapper is portrayed by Dave Filoni.
 Famuyiwa directed and co-wrote the episode in which he appeared.
 Trapper Wolf's name was inspired by Filoni's love of wolves.